Chris55/ns3-program-viewer/third-party-licenses.md

 The following npm packages may be included in this product:

- - @types/hoist-non-react-statics@3.3.6
  - @types/lodash@4.17.19
+ - @types/pako@2.0.4
  - @types/prop-types@15.7.15
  - @types/raf@3.4.3
  - @types/react-transition-group@4.4.12
  - @types/react@19.1.8
  - @types/trusted-types@2.0.7
- - @types/use-sync-external-store@0.0.3
+ - @types/use-sync-external-store@0.0.6
  - @types/warning@3.0.3

-These packages each contain the following license and notice below:
+These packages each contain the following license:

 MIT License